 There are three types of ID described below.

-Family ID: This is an ID that connects participants together.
-When participants have the same Family ID they will show up the "Family" section of each others profile cards and you will be able to see the studies they are in, their name, gender, and current age.
+Family ID: a user defined ID to track participants in families/groups/cohorts on a global level.
+When participants have the same Family ID they will show up in the "Family" section of each others participant profiles and you will be able to see the studies they are in, their name, gender, and current age.